CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

 ## CNMF Math Awareness Month Crypto Challenge

 ## All primary challenges have been released!
-Standby with your solutions until 26 April for the final challenge!
+Finish those hard puzzles or standby with all of your solutions until 26 April for the finale challenge!

 ### Challenges:
 * Challenge 01